amandeepmittal/amanhimself.dev/src/content/blog/blogging-tips-after-3-years.md

 ![cover_image](https://i.imgur.com/XHghbGg.jpg)

-> Your time is limited... - Steve Jobs
+> Your time is limited... &mdash; Steve Jobs

 A blog can be a useful piece for many reasons not only to you but to many others.
 Such it has been in my journey.
 Not only I have been able to generate leads (being a contract developer, it helps), it has been one of the most important things I have done in my career of being a dev.
 Sometimes, I do go back and read my blog posts when seeking information for a specific topic.